sumiranchugh/rhdh-gke-poc/iteration-3/iteration3.md

 ### Iteration 2

-Enable RHDH with external postgress running in Cloud Storage with workload identity
+Enable RHDH with Authentication and Authorization with workload identity

 PreReq: